sjohann81/urest/README.md

 ## 2 - URIs and resources

-Resources in this protocol are identified by a URI format which locates the resource in a hierarchical structure.
-The responder is identified by the underlying addressing scheme employed in the network layer, including an address or host name and a UDP port.
-A resource in this responder is identified with an absolute path to the resource, encoded as a parameter on the initiator payload, represented in json format.

 ### 2.1 - URI scheme

 URIs are encoded with three main components: the protocol name, server and port identification and resource path.
 For example: *'urest://server:port/path/to/the/resource'*.
 The first two parts are used to identify the protocol and host acting as the responder.
 The last part is transferred by the initiator on the payload of the first request using the syntax *{"uri": "/path/to/the/resource"}*.

+### 2.2 - Resources

+Resources in this protocol are identified by a URI format which locates the resource in a hierarchical structure of resources.
+The responder is identified by the underlying addressing scheme employed in the network layer, including an address or host name and a UDP port.
+A resource in this responder is identified with an absolute path to the resource, encoded as a parameter on the initiator payload, represented in JSON or uREST format.

+On a request method, data should start with an individual object, composed by a 'uri' field (JSON) or a string field (uREST) containing the relative path to the resource in the server, followed by additional data.
+For both requests and responses, data is encoded in aditional fields, containing the application specific format.
+Traditional URI encoded fields (using something like '/urlencoded?firstname=sid&lastname=sloth') are not supported.

+#### 2.2.1 - Examples:

+Request:

+- JSON encoded -> {{"uri": "/path/to/resource"}, { ... data ... }}
+- uREST enconded -> {{s:%%/path/to/resource%%},{ ... data ... }}

+Response:

+- { ... data ... }

 ## 3 - Transmission parameters